TimMikeladze/typescript-react-package-starter/README.md

 pnpm install && pnpm dev
 ```

 ❗Important note: This project uses [pnpm](https://pnpm.io/) for managing dependencies.
 If you want to use another package manager, remove the `pnpm-lock.yaml` and control-f for usages of `pnpm` in the project and replace them with your package manager of choice.
+If you don't have `pnpm` installed and want to use it, you can install it by running `npm install -g pnpm`.

 ## What's included?